-The time-consuming part is cooking the rice, then cooling it.
+The time-consuming part is cooking the rice, and then cooling it.
 But, if you prepared that the night before, then this dish is so fast to prepare.
 However, you should be aware of the risk involved, which we discuss in storing rice.

 For a perfect vegetable fried rice, you must use cooked and cooled rice.
 Hot, damp, fresh rice is not very good for any fried rice recipe, as it just turns mushy and spoils the texture.

 This recipe can be easily scaled up for cooking in larger quantities.
-You use about 1-1½ cups of diced vegetables to each cup of cooked rice.
+You use about 1-1½ cups of diced vegetables for each cup of cooked rice.
 The spices and other ingredients scale, but you would not use quite as much ghee for larger servings.

 - Heat the ghee in a wide pan or wok, over a medium heat.
 Add the cashews and quickly fry until they just take on a golden colour.
-Remove from ghee, drain and set aside.
+Remove from ghee, drain, and set aside.

 - Add the turmeric to the ghee and stir until mixture darkens.
 This will only take a few seconds.
-Quickly add the panch phoran and curry leaves, and stir continuously for one minute.
+Quickly add the panch phoran and curry leaves and stir continuously for one minute.